manish-lad1/speaking/mcp-vs-agent-skills/README.md

-# MCP vs Agent Skills — When to Use What
+# Extending AI Agents: MCP Tools vs Agent Skills
+**Subtitle:** When to use what — and why it matters

 **Event:** PUG Tech Talk
 **Date:** 20th June 2026